Reasoning Cache: Continual Improvement Over Long Horizons via Short-Horizon RL: Related Work

 \textbf{Memory in multi-turn interaction.} \methodname{} summaries can be viewed as compressed memory states that are updated as the policy acts over iterations.
 Prior work primarily consider using similar memory states to store external context (e.g. retrieved web pages, user responses etc.) that is dynamically recalled in later steps, often as part of multi-turn question-answering or conversation systems~\citep{li2023compressingcontextenhanceinference, zhou2025mem1learningsynergizememory}.
-Our work instead uses the memory states to store abstractions of self-generated reasoning traces for solving reasoning problems, a line of work that has been explored using prompting-based approaches~\citep{suzgun2025dynamiccheatsheettesttimelearning, ho2025arcmemoabstractreasoningcomposition, wei2025evomemorybenchmarkingllmagent}.
-Our work instead trains the model to better utilize its memory store for downstream reasoning, which we show yields significant improvements over prompting-only methods.
+Our method instead uses memory states to store abstractions of self-generated reasoning traces for solving reasoning problems, an approach that has been explored using prompting-based approaches~\citep{suzgun2025dynamiccheatsheettesttimelearning, ho2025arcmemoabstractreasoningcomposition, wei2025evomemorybenchmarkingllmagent}.
+Unlike these works, we focus on training the model to better utilize these memory states for downstream reasoning, which we show yields significant improvements over prompting-only methods.